The X Games

 The Winter X Games was inaugurated in 1997 with over 38,000 viewers that attended the four-day event.
 It was held at Mountain Resort in Big Bear Lake, California.
 It is usually held in January or February.
 The Winter X Games is for winter sports athletes from around the world battling on an annual basis.
 Events include skiing, snowboarding and snowmobiling.
 In 1998, the attendance of the Games dropped to 25,000 viewers and after two years, 83,500 people attended the Winter X Games’ East Coast introduction.

-X Games Chongli 2020 was cancelled due to the COVID-19 pandemic
+X Games Chongli 2020 was canceled due to the COVID-19 pandemic.